 It is the perfect place for great photos or selfies.
 Taking a small dirt road, we will then pass through many ancient dry-stone walls, olive groves, and endless rosemary and lavender bushes.
 The aroma of Mediterranean flora here is extremely intense and breathtaking.

 We then we pass by several hill peaks, and following a small path, we descend again, to a canyon where the famous abandoned village of Malo Grablje is situated.
-It usually takes about 3 hours to hike from the Napoleonic fortress to Malo Grablje.
+It usually takes about 3 hours (8 km) to hike from the Napoleonic fort to Malo Grablje.

 At this exceptional location of unreal beauty, harmony and tranquility we take a break.
 Stori Komin is a traditional Dalmatian “konoba”, or inn, run by a local family and is a great place to taste local cuisine and wines.
 After a break, for the next 45 minutes we make our way down the canyon with numerous olive groves to our final destination - a picturesque coastal village, Milna.
 There you have several options: you can take regular transportation back to Hvar or go for a swim, and then have lunch in Mala Milna restaurant and / or, you can walk 1 hour by the sea from Milna back to the town of Hvar.

-2) Swimming and lunch in Mala Milna (price 200 HRK per person, +2 hours)
+2) Swimming and lunch in Mala Milna (price 20 EUR per person, +2 hours)

-- Make a break from hiking and jump in the crystal clear turquoise colored sea in Mala Milna bay
+- Take a break from hiking and jump into the crystal-clear turquoise colored sea in Mala Milna bay

-3) Hiking from Milna to Hvar (price 75 HRK per person, +2 hours)
+3) Hiking from Milna to Hvar (price 20 EUR per person, +2 hours)

-- Hiking from Milna back to Hvar follows a small, rocky trail and it takes around 2 hours depending on the speed of the group.
+- Hiking from Milna back to Hvar follows a small, rocky trail and it takes around 2h, depending on the tempo